clojuredocs/guides/README-tools.md

 > run the gem-installed `jekyll` to view your local version of
 > the site.

-Then install Pygments via your OS-specific package installer, or else using `pip` (assuming you've installed pip):

-    pip install pygments

 ## How To Run A Development Server

-    ./bin/jekyll --server --auto
+    ./bin/jekyll serve --watch

-The server will be started at `localhost:4000`.
+The server will be started at [localhost:4000](http://localhost:4000).